-Mr. Shanmugam has argued 14 cases before the Supreme Court—recently breaking Edward Bennett Williams' 37-year-old record for the most by a lawyer in the firm's history.
+Mr. Shanmugam has argued 14 cases before the Supreme Court—recently breaking Edward Bennett Williams' record for the most by a lawyer in the firm's history.
 He has been recognized by numerous publications as one of the nation’s leading Supreme Court and appellate advocates.
 In a recent profile, The National Law Journal praised Mr. Shanmugam for his “confident manner and elegant elocution” before the Court.
-In listing him as a notable appellate practitioner, Chambers USA described him as an “extraordinary advocate” who is “recommended by clients for his fresh perspective and energetic approach.”
+In ranking him as a notable appellate practitioner, Chambers USA described him as an “extraordinary advocate” who is “recommended by clients for his fresh perspective and energetic approach.”

 Mr. Shanmugam has handled significant matters before the Supreme Court in a number of areas, including securities, patent, antitrust, and bankruptcy litigation.
-He recently represented Merck in the closely watched K-Dur antitrust litigation, on the validity of a pharmaceutical patent settlement between brand-name and generic drug manufacturers.
+He represented Merck in the closely watched K-Dur antitrust litigation, on the validity of a pharmaceutical patent settlement between brand-name and generic drug manufacturers.
 On behalf of the United States, he successfully argued Tellabs v.
 Makor Rights, which involved the standard for pleading state of mind in securities-fraud actions, and Weyerhaeuser v.
 Ross-Simmons, which concerned the standard for predatory-bidding claims under the federal antitrust laws.

 Mr. Shanmugam has also argued some of the highest-profile criminal cases decided by the Supreme Court in the last few years.
-Most recently, he presented oral argument on behalf of the defendant in Maryland v.
+He recently presented oral argument on behalf of the defendant in Maryland v.
 King, the landmark case on the constitutionality of DNA testing of arrestees that one justice described as “perhaps the most important criminal procedure case that this Court has heard in decades.”
 In addition, Mr. Shanmugam successfully represented a Louisiana death-row inmate in Smith v.
 Cain, in which the Court ruled by an 8-1 vote that the district attorney’s office had engaged in prosecutorial misconduct by failing to disclose favorable statements made by the key eyewitness before trial.

 Mr. Shanmugam joined Williams & Connolly LLP in 2008 after serving as an Assistant to the Solicitor General in the Department of Justice.
 He was the first lawyer to join the firm directly as a partner for 22 years.